jamesgreenblue/metabase-traefik-compose/README.md

 `MB_HOST`: the public URL that people will access Metabase from (assumes DNS is pointed correctly)

-`LE_EMAIL`: for expiry notices when your certificate is coming up for renewal
+`LE_EMAIL`: for expiry notices when your [Let's Encrypt](https://letsencrypt.org/) certificate is coming up for renewal

 # Contributing